bendanm/xfoil/README.md

 The above snippit:
 1. Makes a directory called xfoil to download the code into
-2. Downloads and exracts [xfoil](https://github.com/bendanm/xfoil/) to directory
+2. Downloads and extracts [xfoil](https://github.com/bendanm/xfoil/) to directory
 3. Builds xfoil from source and installs to default location, by default `/usr/local/bin`
-4. The xfoil directory the source code was downloaded into can be deleted when complete.
+4. The xfoil directory that the source code was downloaded into can be deleted when complete.